jcoreNL/docker-102-workshop/README.md

 it first started the `db` container, followed by `phppgadmin`.
 Keep in mind that it did not wait for the `db` container to be ready.
-It will not wait until the application of the first container is ready, which means that it’s quite possible that the MongoDB wasn’t ready when `phppgadmin` started.
+It will not wait until the application of the first container is ready, which means that it’s quite possible that the postgres database wasn’t ready when `phppgadmin` started.
 The deprecated `links` option which has the same syntax as `depends_on`, impacts the start up order in much the same way.